shyaka-ndamukunda/alx-graphql-0x00/character/README.md

 **Query Details:**

 The queries use the `character(id: ID!)` field to retrieve data.
 The fields requested for each character are `id`, `name`, `status`, `species`, `type`, and `gender`.

+---

+### Task 1: GraphQL Query to Get a List of All Characters

+This task demonstrates how to write a paginated GraphQL query to fetch a list of all characters.

+**Files:**

+- `characters-page-1.graphql`: Contains the GraphQL query for character page 1.
+- `characters-page-1-output.json`: The expected JSON response for character page 1.
+- `characters-page-2.graphql`: Contains the GraphQL query for character page 2.
+- `characters-page-2-output.json`: The expected JSON response for character page 2.
+- `characters-page-3.graphql`: Contains the GraphQL query for character page 3.
+- `characters-page-3-output.json`: The expected JSON response for character page 3.
+- `characters-page-4.graphql`: Contains the GraphQL query for character page 4.
+- `characters-page-4-output.json`: The expected JSON response for character page 4.

+**Query Details:**

+The queries use the `characters(page: Int)` field to retrieve paginated data.
+The fields requested for each character are `id`, `name`, `status`, and `image`.